California State League

-There were at least three class D California State Leagues in operation at some point in minor league baseball history.
-Two lasted just a single season (1910 and 1929) and the other lasted three seasons 1913 through 1915.
+The California State League is a minor baseball league operating in California and the Pacific coast.
+While there were at least three Class D California State Leagues that operated at different points in minor league baseball history, two of the leagues (1910 and 1929) existed for only a single season.
+The third league operated for three seasons, from 1913 to 1915.

-The 1910 version was actually class B until June 6, when it became class D. Sacramento and San Francisco dropped out May 31, and Oakland moved to Merced on June 7, which might explain the drop in classification.
-Then Fresno disbanded June 24, causing the league to cease operations the same day.
+The 1910 version was Class B until 6 June 1910, after which it became Class D. Sacramento and San Francisco dropped out on 31 May 1910, and Oakland moved to Merced on 7 June 1910.
+Fresno then disbanded 24 June 1910, causing the league to cease operations.

-The league made it through the 1913 season then disbanded June 1, 1914.
-When it was re-tried in 1915, the league disbanded May 30, due to heavy rains, with the teams having played only 5 to 7 games.
+The league was re-established for the 1913 season, then disbanded again on 1 June 1914.
+When it was re-established again in 1915, the league would be disbanded on 30 May due to inclement weather and the teams having played only 5 to 7 games.

-The 1929 version, which was based in Southern California unlike the previous two versions, lasted until June 17, with teams having played about 50 games.
+The 1929 league, which was based in Southern California, lasted until 17 June, where teams played around 50 games.